Zhenghongwei11/Artemisia-HCC-Ferroptosis/docs/package_overview.md

 - Pipeline script to execute the complete analysis
 - Documentation for installation and usage

-This package allows full reproduction of the analytical methods described in the manuscript.
+This package regenerates Figures 2–6 from curated result tables and documents the manual inputs needed for an optional full re-run from public sources.